-Group 4 Gross Misconduct Examples of Interventions and Consequences Possessions of drugs or weapons (including look alike weapons) in/on/to/from/representing PCS Gambling in/to/from/representing PCS Mob action Sexual acts Robbery/Theft over \$500 Criminal bodily injury/attempted criminal bodily injury Arson Misuse of technology that results in the inoperability of the PCS Network Staff will attempt to use our restorative justice framework before engaging in additional interventions and consequences that may include: Referral to social worker/dean Restorative practices (including but not limited to) conversation, peer mediation, community service, etc. Loss of privilege Detention Parent/guardian meeting/phone call Behavior contract In-school suspension (ISS) Out-of-school suspension Other consequences as appropriate Expulsion
+Group 4 Gross Misconduct Examples of Interventions and Consequences Possessions of drugs or weapons (including look alikes) in/on/to/from/representing PCS Gambling in/to/from/representing PCS Mob action Sexual misconduct Stealing over \$500 Serious bodily injury/attempted serious bodily injury Setting fire Misuse of technology that results in the inoperability of the PCS Network Staff will attempt to use our restorative justice framework before engaging in additional interventions and consequences that may include: Referral to social worker/dean Restorative practices (including but not limited to) conversation, peer mediation, community service, etc. Loss of privilege reflection Parent/guardian meeting/phone call Behavior contract In-school suspension (ISS) Out-of-school suspension (1-10 days) Other consequences as appropriate Expulsion

-Perspectives reserves the right to implement interventions or consequences for any behavior not otherwise listed in Groups I through 4 of this SCC that seriously disrupts the educational process.
+Perspectives reserves the right to implement interventions or consequences for any behavior not otherwise listed in Groups 1 through 4 of this SCC that seriously disrupts the educational process.
 Second or more documented violations of a Group 1 or 2 behavior will result in a transitioning to Group 3 interventions or consequences.